 finally select “Yes” to enable SPI by default

-2. We need to install the hardware SPI control module for python.
-Start by updating the system, installing the development tools and pip if you haven’t already:
+3. We need to install the hardware SPI control module for python.
+Start by updating the system, installing git and pip if you haven’t already:

 sudo apt-get update